October 29, 2022

 Assassinations of anyone’s untried sons and daughters represent an unlawful departure from our historic role in the United States as a champion of human rights.
 One haunting example reported in The New York Times involved an uncle who sat in a public cafe urging his nephew to abandon all ties to violence when a drone bomb sent to track his nephew killed both of them and everyone there.

 I thought of South Africa in 1962.
-What if that country’s white-imposed government had ruled to execute global peacemaker Nelson Mandela for his participation in what had escalated into an armed struggle against apartheid?
+What if that country’s white-imposed government had ruled to execute global peacemaker Nelson Mandela for his participation in what escalated into an armed struggle against apartheid?

 After Mandela spent more than 27 years in prison, he went on to become president of South Africa in its first multiracial elections since apartheid began in 1948.
 Even before Mandela’s release from prison in 1990, President Frederik Willem de Klerk had privately negotiated with Mandela to replace their country’s institutionalized racist segregation and discrimination with the majority rule of a democratic government.
 Both men jointly received the Nobel Peace Prize in 1993 for their co-leadership in South Africa’s peaceful transition from apartheid to a new democracy.